 Your Oral Health Affects The Health Of Your Whole Body

-- Diabetes – Gum disease seems to work hand in hand with diabetes.
+- Diabetes – Gum disease has also been linked to diabetes.
 Gum disease may weaken your body’s ability to process sugar levels in the blood.
-Diabetes is a result of your body not being able to produce enough of the hormone (insulin) that regulates those same levels.
-The one positive thing about this link between the two conditions is that when you get one under control, it can help you better control the other.
-Dr. Morton can help treat the gum disease and in turn help you live a happier and healthier life.
+Diabetes is the result of your body not being able to produce enough insulin that regulates those same levels.
+Dr. Morton can help treat gum disease and help you live a happier and healthier life.

 - Osteoporosis – Gum disease may also be a contributing factor in the development of osteoporosis.
-This is a recent link and has not been established concretely, but it has been found that women who have osteoporosis are more likely to suffer from gum disease than those who do not have osteoporosis.
+Evidence suggests that women who have been diagnosed with osteoporosis are more likely to suffer from gum disease than those who do not have osteoporosis.
 Gum disease can be an early indicator of osteoporosis, before fractures start to occur at a later stage.

 Get Our Ebook